tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### 3 ways to use a Utopia spacing palette in Figma

-Aside:
 There are no instructions here, since I didn't mess around too much with this.
 I went with the default spacing palette and added some custom space pairs, that's it.
 For this website, it worked alright.
 A decent balance between constraint and freedom.

-With all of these, consider using auto-layout whenever You can.
-For me, this helped keep things simple: everything is in the gaps and paddings.
-No pesky margins whatsoever.
-And it's straightforward to implement with grid and flexbox.
+With all of these methods, consider using auto-layout whenever You can: it can help keep things simple and is straightforward to implement with grid and flexbox.

 A. Just do it by hand

-You might be asking yourself _"do I really need to remember the spacing values and type them by hand at every single decision?"_.
+You might be asking yourself _"do I really need to remember all spacing steps I just generated and type them by hand at every single decision?"_.

-This is how me and my two brain cells did it.
+Well, this is how me and my two brain cells did it.
 It wasn't too bad.
-A lot of peeking at the master-board, but that's a small price to pay to be _fluid_, man.
+A lot of peeking at the component board, but that's a small price to pay to be _fluid_, man 🐬.

 B. Use variables